robfletcher/strikt/site/src/jbake/content/user-guide/assertion-styles.md

 Produces the output:

 ```
-Expect that "covfefe" (1 failure)
+Expect that "fnord" (1 failure)
-    has length 1 : found 7
+    has length 1 : found 5
 ```

 Notice that the `isUpperCase()` assertion is not applied as the earlier `hasLength(1)` assertion failed.